karx/ethopedia/_projects/emeraldcity.md

 ---

 # Emerald City
-Not liked much by the viewers, its a beautiful village built.
+Not liked much by the viewers, its a beautiful village built by Etho.

 ## What is in Emerald City?
 * Bunch of things